Ultimate guide to making more money as an electrician

 If you’re 100% committed to having a career in the electrical trade, the very first step is making sure you have the right foundation through the best training.
 Your apprenticeship program should meet state and federal standards and provide you with the necessary technical and theoretical education.

 However, great apprenticeship programs offer valuable leadership and professional management skills that will set you up for success.

 2. Gain experience

 Once you’ve completed the minimum requirements for licensing, the best way to find more opportunities is to gain as much experience as possible.
 Get experience across residential, commercial, industrial, or service work fields.
-You’ll be able to have a solid foundation of the specific skills needed for each that will help you decide what to specialize in later on.
+You’ll be able to have a solid foundation of the specific skills needed for each that will help you decide what to specialise in later on.

-3. Choose a specialization
+3. Choose a specialisation

 Security and fire alarm electrician